-There are 6 boundary layer nucleation options controlled by the switch IBLN (which refers to the UKCA run-time switch I_MODE_BLN_PARAM_METHOD).
-The 6 different options (IBLN=1 to 6) follow those described in the Supplementary Material of Metzger et al. (2010) and those in Paasonen et al. (2010).
+There are 3 boundary layer nucleation options controlled by the switch IBLN (which is set from the UKCA run-time switch LMODE_BLN_PARAM_METHOD).
+The 3 different options (IBLN=1 to 3) follow those described in the Supplementary Material of Metzger et al. (2010) and those in Paasonen et al. (2010).
 For IBLN=1, traditional cluster activation approach is used, as in Spracklen et al. (2008) with the A value set at 0.5×10^{-6} s-1 and particles generated at 1.5nm dry diameter.
-For IBLN=2, the traditional kinetic nucleation parameterization (involving only sulphuric acid) is applied, as, for example in Spracklen et al. (2010), with $K = 0.4 \times 10^{-12} \text{ cm}^3$ s^{-1} , also generating particles at 1.5nm dry diameter.
+For IBLN=2, the traditional kinetic nucleation parameterization (involving only sulphuric acid) is applied, as, for example in Spracklen et al. (2010), with $K = 0.4 \times 10^{-12}$ cm3 s-1, also generating particles at 1.5nm dry diameter.
 For IBLN=3, the organic-mediated nucleation rate from Metzger et al. (2010), is used, with nucleation rates at 1.5nm dry diameter then being determined by the concentrations of H_2SO_4 and SEC_ORG simulated by the model.
-For IBLN values of 4, 5 and 6, the rates suggested for the EUCAARI boundary layer nucleation intercomparison are used, which are based on a kinetic nucleation mechanism with $K=0.26 \times 10^{-12}$ $cm^3 s^{-1}$ (IBLN=4), two different organic-mediated parameterizations as equation 15 of Paasonen et al. (2010) (IBLN=5) with $K{het} = 0.4 \times 10^{-12} \text{ cm}^3 \text{ s}^{-1}$ and equation 19 of Paasonen et al. (2010) (IBLN=6) with $K{SA,1} = 0.0082 \times 10^{-12} \text{ cm}^3 \text{ s}^{-1}$ and $K{SA,2} = 0.07 \times 10^{-12} \text{ cm}^3 \text{ s}^{-1}$.
-For IBLN=4, 5 and 6, particles are generated at 2nm dry diameter to match the specifications for the intercomparison.
-The code also uses the method of Kerminen and Kulmala (2002) to convert the "real" nucleation rate into an "apparent" nucleation rate at observable sizes (taken as 3nm).

-As well as the switch IBLN for the different boundary layer nucleation schemes (run-time switch I_MODE_BLN_PARAM_METHOD), the UKCA_CALCNUCRATE routine has been coded to allow the user to switch between different methods for implementing the chosen parameterization, and this is controlled via the switch I_NUC_METHOD.
+As well as the switch IBLN for the different boundary layer nucleation schemes the UKCA_CALCNUCRATE routine has been coded to allow the user to switch between different methods for implementing the chosen parameterization, and this is controlled via the switch I_NUC_METHOD.
 For I_NUC_METHOD=2, boundary layer nucleation is restricted to only occur within the boundary layer, whereas for I_NUC_METHOD=3, the parameterization is applied throughout the whole column (not recommended).
+This switch is set to 2 in UKCA_AERO_CTL and cannot be set at run time.